black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 Spam messages often use numbers instead of letters to bypass filters.
 Your regular expression should catch these.

 Replace the e characters in your regular expression with character classes that match e and 3.

+# Step 24
+Now update your o character to match o and 0 (the digit).